 The Salt + Light Television Network is an award-winning digital network that offers a variety of programs, event coverage, series, documentaries and other hope-filled content.
 The network is available at a low monthly cost on various cable and satellite carriers in Canada and throughout the world via online streaming and on-demand videos.

 Every Catholic adult is responsible for continuing the formation of his/her faith through practices like studying the Bible.
 You can do this by joining the Bible Study group at St. Theresa's and by pursuing individual Catholic Bible Study online.

 Do you become excited and inspired when God through His Word has revealed something to you like a new truth or a deeper understanding?
 Does this revelation leave you thirsting for more?
 The St. Theresa's Bible Study group meets once a month, on the 2nd Thursday from 1:00 - 3:00 p.m.
 The meeting location is the Kasianchuk home (Cheri & Don) at 14 Gusnowsky Road in St. Andrews.
-If you are looking to enkindle your heart and set it ablaze with love for God come journey with us as we reflect on the Word of God in Scripture.
-For more information please contact Don Kasianchuk, phone 204-338-1182 or email - firstname.lastname@example.org.
+If you are looking to kindle your heart and set it ablaze with love for God come journey with us as we reflect on the Word of God in Scripture.
+For more information please contact Don Kasianchuk, phone 204-338-1182.

 Please contact the parish office if you are interested in participating in, or leading, a small group in Bible Study.
 Further resources for studying the Catholic Bible are available at:

 The Catholic Biblical Association of Canada offers pilgrimages to the Holy Land, Journeys of St. Paul in Greece and Turkey, etc. for adult Catholics who want to deepen their experience of the Bible by walking in the footsteps of Jesus, Mary, the Apostles, and St. Paul.
 Contact Catholic Biblical Canada for further information.